Subclass 820 Partner Visa

 Partner (Temporary) (Class UK) Subclass 820 Visa

-This visa lets the de facto partner or spouse of an Australian citizen, Australian permanent resident or eligible New Zealand citizen stay in Australia temporarily.
-Getting this visa is the first step towards a permanent residence Partner visa (subclass 801).
-Usually, 2 years must have passed since you applied for the combined visa 820 and 801 for you to be assessed for the permanent visa.
-You must be inside Australia when you apply for this visa.
+The 820 visa allows the spouse or de facto partner of an Australian permanent resident, Australian citizen, or eligible New Zealand citizen to stay in Australia temporarily.
+Grant of this visa is the first step to a permanent Partner visa (subclass 801).
+It must be 2 years since you applied for the combined 820 visa and 801 visa, before you can be assessed for the permanent visa.
+You must be in Australia when you apply for this visa.

 Partner Visa Subclass 820 Work Rights in Australia

-The 820 visa holders have full work rights to work anywhere in Australia.
+The visa holders are permitted to work anywhere across Australia.

 Subclass 820 Partner Visa Including Family Members - Subsequent Entrant

-If you have children, they can also be included in your application at the time of application, or before a decision is made on temporary visa application.
-If you want to add a child after you have been granted this visa then you will need to lodge 'Subclass 445 Dependent Child Visa'.
+If you have children, you can include them in your application either at the time of submitting or before a decision is made on your temporary visa.
+To add a child after receiving the visa, you must lodge a 'Subclass 445 Dependent Child Visa'.

 820 Visa Australia Extension

-The extension of this Australian 820 visa is not required as you can stay in Australia until your Permanent Partner (Migrant) visa (subclass 801) is decided or that application is withdrawn.
+The extension of this Australian 820 visa is not required, as you can remain in Australia until your Permanent Partner (Migrant) visa (subclass 801) is decided or the application is withdrawn.

 Partner Visa 820 Subclass Schedule 3 Criteria